Many card operators allow us to freeze the card in our mobile banking apps, giving us time to track it down if we think we've just misplaced it.

 - Details about how the card went missing.

 Visa will also ask for the 16-digit number on the card.
-They say it's vital to have this information kept somewhere separate from the card itself.
+They say it's vital to have this information kept somewhere separate from the card itself, and that's a key part of their blocking procedures.

 Bank staff should also confirm with the cardholder which address the new card will be sent to.
 It's worth checking this point as criminals sometimes change an address to get a new card sent to them instead.